Skip to main content

 in partnership with the Dill Faulkes Educational Trust

-Planning an observation for a telescope is quite a tricky thing.
-You may know that you want to observe a galaxy, but which of the many millions we know of?
-And exactly what do you need the telescope to do to get the image or data you want?
+Planning an observation for a telescope can feel tricky.
+You might know you want to observe a galaxy — but which one?
+And what does the telescope need to do to get the image or data you want?

 Coordinates: Where is it?

-As the Earth spins each day and orbits around the Sun each year, the part of the sky that can be seen from any place on Earth changes.
+As the Earth spins each day and orbits around the Sun each year, the part of the sky we can see from a telescope changes.

-We use coordinates to help work out if something is visible at a telescope at any particular time.
+We use coordinates to describe where an object is in the sky.
+The system can use these to work out whether an object is visible at a telescope at a particular time.

 Image